iagoleal/iagoleal.github.io/content/posts/cuts.md

 They are made out of linear pieces, after all!

-Our focus on this section will be on calculating cuts for _optimal value functions_, that is, functions defined as the optimal value of a parameterized optimization, such as those one [would encounter, for example, in dynamic programming](/posts/dynamic-programming).
+Our focus on this section will be on calculating cuts for _optimal value functions_, that is, functions defined as the optimal value of a parameterized optimization problem, such as those one [would encounter, for example, in dynamic programming](/posts/dynamic-programming).

 $$